infiniteoo/family-safe-link/README.md

 ### TO DO LIST

-- Expand unsafe resource database to include domain names from designated hate groups from the SPLC database
+- Expand unsafe resource database to include domain names from designated hate groups
 - Search submitted link for banned keywords
 - Add more tests to the package
 - Add more keywords to banned keyword list